First impressions matter. A well-organized, clean resume grabs attention and tells your professional story at a glance.

 Logo

 For a unique spin on a blank template, try the Logo template.
-This style includes a logo with the candidate’s initials in the top left corner.
-When you use this template, you can fill in your own initials.
+This style features a logo with your initials in the top-left corner.

 Crisp